Zygmut/TimeProfiler/README.md

 # Time Profiler

-Java library that provides a set of methods to profile the execution time of a given function or an array of functions

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+Introducing TimeProfiler - a Java package that simplifies timing the execution of functions.
+With TimeProfiler, you can easily measure the time it takes to run a single function, multiple functions, or a single function multiple times.

+The package provides four methods: timeIt, batchTimeIt, timeIt for an array of functions, and batchTimeIt for an array of functions.
+Simply pass in the function(s) and the desired batch size, and TimeProfiler will return the duration(s) of execution.
+The package uses Java's Instant and Duration classes to accurately measure time.

+Try out TimeProfiler today and optimize your code!